I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_register_device_v2.md

 ## Members

-`DeviceAccepted`

-[out] A <a href="..\pepfx\ne-pepfx-_pep_device_acceptance_type.md">PEP_DEVICE_ACCEPTANCE_TYPE</a> enumeration value that indicates whether the PEP claims ownership of the device.
-The PEP that claims ownership is responsible for handling DPM notifications for the device.

-`DeviceHandle`

-[out] A PEPHANDLE value that the PEP creates to identify this device.
-PoFx will use this handle to identify the device in future <a href="https://msdn.microsoft.com/library/windows/hardware/mt186631">device power management (DPM) notifications</a>.

 `DeviceId`

 [in] A string that uniquely identifies the device.
 This member is a pointer to a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure that contains a <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/device-identification-strings">device identification string</a>.